-Art books come in a variety of forms from coffee table books to art history books and practical guides.
+Art books come in a variety of forms ranging from coffee table books to art history books and practical guides.

 If you're new to art, a good technical art book can help you to develop your skills and learn from experienced artists.
 You can learn how to paint, draw, make prints and much more.